 Reviewing a premises licence

-Who may request a review of a premises licence/club premises certificate
+Only certain parties can request a review of a premises licence or club premises certificate:

-In addition, a review of the licence will normally follow any closure order obtained by the police in respect of the premises.
+In addition, a review of the licence will normally follow breaches of licensing conditions resulting in legal action or a closure order obtained by the police.

-You may apply anytime following the grant of a premises licence/club premises certificate but, if you have previously made similar representations regarding the premises eg when the licence was granted or at a previous review, a reasonable time must elapse before you make your application.
+You may apply at any time following the grant of the licence or certificate.
+If you have previously made a similar representation regarding the premises a reasonable time must elapse before you make your application.

-The grounds of your application must relate to one or more of the four licensing objectives:
+The grounds of your application must relate to one or more of the licensing objectives: